nvmwill/nexmo-developer/_documentation/en/meetings/overview.md

 ## Website and App Embed

-A meeting created through the API can be embedded into your website.
+A meeting created through the API can be embedded into your website and mobile applications.
 To do this, generate the meeting link and create an iFrame using that link:

 ``` HTML
 <iframe src="Meeting link here" title="Embedded Meeting" allow="camera;microphone"></iframe>